Last Updated on 2025-11-12 by Claudia Bastos

 Christmas is about family and the food that unites us around the table.
 It is about planning and excitement for all the Christmas desserts that will delight our loved ones.
-Portugal has plenty of desserts, and by now, you must already know that Portuguese love sweet desserts, and Christmas isn’t an exception.
+Portugal has plenty of desserts, and by now, you must already know that the Portuguese love sweet desserts, and Christmas isn’t an exception.

-15 Best Portuguese Christmas Desserts and sweets
+15 Best Portuguese Christmas Desserts and Sweets

 Bolo Rei (King’s Cake)